cym13/various-tutorials/functional_programming.rst

     my_fun(5) == 33

-The parallel with unix shells was not accidental, everything that is good in the unix philosophy ("Build little programs that do only one thing but do it well and combines easily with others") is true here.
-Piping data from one program to another has proved to be a very good way to deal with complexity, that's why command-line utilities are still used today.
+The parallel with Unix shells was not accidental, everything that is good in the Unix philosophy ("Build little programs that do only one thing but do it well and combine easily with others") is true here.
+Piping data from one program to another has proved to be a very good way to handle complexity, that's why command-line utilities are still used today.

 Furthermore, remark that we are being lazy here.
 If we want to describe some